Squash Honeynut Seeds

 Check out our Grow & Cook section for more growing tips.

-Perfect for roasting and stuffing, with enough natural sweetness to be used in desserts.
-Use it in any recipe calling for butternut or winter squash.
-When roasted at high heat, its natural sugars caramelise, giving it a delicious honey-caramel flavour.
-We love simply roasting the squash in half with skin on and serving it on a large platter with pumpkin seeds and green herb sauce over it.
+• Perfect for roasting or stuffing, with enough natural sweetness to shine in desserts.
+Use in any recipe calling for butternut or winter squash.
+When roasted at high heat, its natural sugars caramelise, giving a rich honey-caramel flavour.

 If you have a specific question, feel free to reach out to us at hello@fattomato.ie